LanceDance/Twitter_Console/README.md

 api_key
 api_secret
 access_token
-Key, secret you should recieve in twitte developers page.
+These "secrets" you should find in twitter-developers page.